Combivir (Lamivudine And Zidovudine)

 Pregnancy and Breastfeeding

-Talk to your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-Your doctor can discuss the benefits and risks of taking Combivir during pregnancy or while breastfeeding.
+Talk to your doctor if you are pregnant, intend to become pregnant, are breastfeeding, or intend to breastfeed.
+Your doctor can discuss the benefits and risks of taking Combivir during pregnancy or breastfeeding.

-Children: Combivir is not recommended for children under 12 years of age as it cannot be adjusted for their size and weight.
+Children: Combivir is not recommended for children under 12 years of age as it cannot be adjusted according to the patient's size and weight.

 Drug Interactions

-Several medications can interfere with Combivir and affect how it works.
-Always tell your doctor about all medicines you’re taking.
+Several medicines may interfere with Combivir and affect how it works.
+Always tell your doctor about all medicines you're taking.

-• Paracetamol and other pain medicines (aspirin, codeine, morphine, methadone, indomethacin, ketoprofen, naproxen)
+- pain medicines (aspirin, codeine, morphine, methadone, indometacin, ketoprofen, naproxen)

 Alcohol & Driving